-'''

-27

-It is often

-not clear to you

-what constitutes a

-• profound and

-• meaningful

-relationship.

-At times you think that

-mutual exchange of

-• ideas

-is the criterion [for a profound and meaningful relationship],

-while at other times,

-it is the mutual exchange of

-• sexual pleasure [that you think is the criterion for a profound

-and meaningful relationship].

-Both [i.e., the mutual exchange of both ideas and sexual pleasure]

-may indeed be present,

-yet their presence

-will not necessarily

-make the communication

-very deep.

-The only true criterion [for the depth of your communication with another]

-• how genuine

-you are,

-• how

-• open and

-• undefensive.

-• How willing are you

-to

-• feel,

-to

-• involve and

-• expose

-vourself

-and

-• all that really matters to you?

-'''

-'''

-• How many people do you know

-to whom you can express

-your

-real

-• sorrows,

-• needs,

-• worries,

-longings,

-• wishes?

-Very few,

-if any.

-To the degree

-you permit yourself

-to become aware of these feelings,

-to that degree

-will you find

-a few others

-• with whom

-you can share and

-• whose life

-you are capable of

-truly understanding.

-If you shy away from

-yourself,

-how can you be willing

-to relate to others

-what you do not dare

-to acknowledge

-to yourself?

-Thus

-you live

-in

-• isolation and

-• unfulfillment.

-You fear

-death

-because

-you let

-life pass by

-in the pseudo-safety

-of solitary confinement.

-'''

-'''

-28

-This is why we are

-so very much concerned in this work

-with

-your admitting

-the truth [about yourself]

-to yourself,

-for only then [i.e., only when you are admitting the truth about yourself to yourself]

-can you

-begin to

-• have

-• real relationships

-instead of

-• false ones

-and

-• lead

-a meaningful life.

-Even

-your relationship to

-other aspects of life,

-such as

-• the arts,

-• nature,

-• ideas,

-will take on

-a new form

-that is

-very much alive,

-whereas before [i.e., before you had real relationships with yourself and others]

-you used them [i.e., you used the arts, nature, and the world of ideas]

-as substitutes [i.e., as substitutes for the real relationships with others

-that you longed to have].

-29

-Often,

-real

-• relating and

-• communication

-is confused with

-the childish compulsion

-to tell

-everyone

-everything.

-'''

-'''

-Thus [i.e., by the childish compulsion to tell everyone everything]

-you may

-• share your feelings

-indiscriminately

-and [thereby]

-• jeopardize yourself,

-in the misunderstood idea

-that

-• foolish candor, or

-• unwise exposure, or

-• cruel "honesty" [about negative aspects of yourself]

-are proof

-of your

-openness and

-• willingness to relate.

-In reality

-this [i.e., this childish compulsion to tell everyone everything]

-merely covers up

-your withdrawal,

-which exists

-• on a much more hidden level and

-• in a more subtle manifestation.

-Thus [i.e., by deliberately jeopardizing yourself through cruel "honesty"

-about negative aspects of yourself or in unwise self-exposure]

-you provoke

-the "proof" [i.e., you provoke rejection by others and thereby prove]

-that

-it does not pay

-to involve yourself [with others since it brings nothing but

-painful judgment, criticism, and rejection by others].

-30

-With

-• true self-understanding,

-and the consequent

-• liberation from

-your self-inflicted prison [in which you hide your real self from others

-and even from yourself],

-there will be

-nothing strained in

-• your self-revelation and

-• your relation-ships.

-'''

-'''

-You will

-intuitively

-choose

-the right

-• people [with whom to communicate]

-and

-the right

-• opportunities [to communicate]

-and

-the right

-• manner. [in which to communicate]

-Occasional misjudgments [in matters of communicating and sharing too much]

-will never

-• crush you or

-• put you back into hiding.

-But

-this

-• freedom,

-this

-• organic growing process,

-happens

-• only gradually,

-and

-• only after

-you have started to pursue

-this path of self-knowledge.

-31

-Psychiatrists

-often diagnose people

-according to

-their [i.e., according to the client's or patient's]

-• ability to relate, and

-the

-• depth and

-• meaningfulness

-of their [i.e., the client's or patient's] relationships.

-'''

-'''

-It is also true that

-• some of the

-more severely disturbed people

-can receive help more easily

-than

-• those whose disturbance

-is less obvious,

-because

-the latter [i.e., because those whose disturbance is less obvious]

-• more easily deceive themselves and

-• pretend that things are not so bad,

-and thus can

-• continue to hide from the truth within.

-This subterfuge [i.e., This self-deception, hiding from the truth within,

-pretending that things are not really so bad]

-is not available

-to those

-who are more disturbed.

-They [i.e., Those who are more disturbed emotionally and psychologically]

-therefore come to a point

-where they have to make a choice:

-• they can look at their inner life

-• squarely,

-• without self-deception,

-or

-• they may have

-a severe breakdown

-which will postpone

-self-confrontation.

-In any case,

-they [i.e., those who are more disturbed emotionally and psychologically]

-are nearer that point of decision -

-which they may reach

-only in the following life -

-than

-the milder neurotic person

-'''

-who continues to evade.

-'''

-32

-As long as

-you cannot admit

-that

-• you are human

-and that

-• you need help

-in exposing

-your vulnerabilities,

-you cannot

-• be helped in your problems,

-nor can you

-• form real relation-ships.

-Thus

-your life

-will

-always

-remain empty,

-at least

-in some important areas.

-33

-For the moment,

-most of you, my friends,

-do not even have

-a clear concept of

-what it is

-to really

-• relate or

-• love.

-Your concern

-is still

-mainly

-centered around

-yourself.

-'''

-'''

-If you

-are outgoing to others,

-it is not a

-• natural,

-• spontaneous

-process,

-but

-• artificial and

-• compulsive.

-But this

-natural

-concern and
+- 27 It is often not clear to you what constitutes a profound and meaningful relationship.
+At times you think that mutual exchange of ideas is the criterion, while at other times, it is the mutual exchange of sexual pleasure.
+Both may indeed be present, yet their presence will not necessarily make the communication very deep.
+The only true criterion is how genuine you are, how open and undefensive.
+How willing are you to feel, to involve and expose yourself and all that really matters to you?
+How many people do you know to whom you can express your real sorrows, needs, worries, longings, wishes?
+Very few, if any.
+To the degree you permit yourself to become aware of these feelings, to that degree will you find a few others with whom you can share and whose life you are capable of truly understanding.
+If you shy away from yourself, how can you be willing to relate to others what you do not dare to acknowledge to yourself?
+Thus you live in isolation and unfulfillment.
+You fear death because you let life pass by in the pseudo-safety of solitary confinement. - 28 This is why we are so very much concerned in this work with your admitting the truth to yourself, for only then can you begin to have real relationships instead of false ones and lead a meaningful life.
+Even your relationship to other aspects of life, such as the arts, nature, ideas, will take on a new form that is very much alive, whereas before you used them as substitutes. - 29 Often, real relating and communication is confused with the childish compulsion to tell everyone everything.
+Thus you may share your feelings indiscriminately and jeopardize yourself, in the misunderstood idea that foolish candor, or unwise exposure, or cruel "honesty" are proof of your openness and willingness to relate.
+In reality this merely covers up your withdrawal, which exists on a much more hidden level and in a more subtle manifestation.
+Thus you provoke the "proof" that it does not pay to involve yourself. - 30 With true self-understanding, and the consequent liberation from your selfinflicted prison, there will be nothing strained in your self-revelation and your relation-ships.
+You will intuitively choose the right people and the right opportunities and the right manner.
+Occasional misjudgments will never crush you or put you back into hiding.
+But this freedom, this organic growing process, happens only gradually, and only after you have started to pursue this path of self-knowledge. - 31 Psychiatrists often diagnose people according to their ability to relate, and the depth and meaningfulness of their relationships.
+It is also true that some of the more severely disturbed people can receive help more easily than those whose disturbance is less obvious, because the latter can more easily deceive themselves and pretend that things are not so bad, and thus can continue to hide from the truth within.
+This subterfuge is not available to those who are more disturbed.
+They therefore come to a point where they have to make a choice: they can look at their inner life squarely, without self-deception, or they may have a severe breakdown which will postpone self-confrontation.
+In any case, they are nearer that point of decision -- which they may reach only in the following life -- than the milder neurotic person who continues to evade.